Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 root    ALL=(ALL)    ALL
 my_user    ALL=(ALL)    ALL
 ```
-Now save the file and exit.
+Save the file and exit.

 Let's login as our new user.
 Exit your shell and login back in as the `my_user`.
 It should look something like this, typed on your local computer command line.
 ```